tawk/tawk-opencart2/README.md

 == Description ==

 tawk.to is a free live chat app that lets you monitor and  chat  with  visitors on your website  or from a free customizable page.
 No catch.
 No spam.
 No wares.
 It's truly free and always will be.

-No account ?
-Create one here : https://www.tawk.to/?utm_source=opencart&utm_medium=link&utm_campaign=signup
+No account?
+Create one here: https://www.tawk.to/?utm_source=opencart&utm_medium=link&utm_campaign=signup

 == Installation ==